 What can Alexa do?

 The list of commands that Alexa can understand seems to grow on a daily basis.
 Amazon calls these “skills,” and now you can even create your own skills through Amazon Blueprints.
+Upon review from Amazon, you can even publish your own skills in the Amazon Skills Store for other people to use on their Alexa devices.
 The number of tasks that Alexa can accomplish is clearly more than we can list in this article, but here are some of our favorites:

 - Find recipes and give you audible step-by-step directions with the AllRecipes skill.

 - Order pizza and find nearby restaurants.